Corners and simpliciality in oriented matroids and partial cubes: Preliminaries

-We have already introduced contractions in partial cubes above.
 The inverse of a contraction is an {expansion}.
-In fact one can look at expansions in the following way: if $H$ is a contraction of $G$, i.e.~$H=\pi_e(G)$, then one can consider in $H$ sets $H_1=\pi_e(E_e^+)$ and $H_2=\pi_e(E_e^-)$.
+In fact one can look at expansions in partial cubes the following way: if $H$ is a contraction of $G$, i.e.~$H=\pi_e(G)$, then one can consider in $H$ sets $H_1=\pi_e(E_e^+)$ and $H_2=\pi_e(E_e^-)$.
 Notice that they completely determine the expansion, since $G$ can be seen as a graph on the disjoint union of $H_1$ and $H_2$ where edges between them correspond to $H_1\cap H_2$.
 By \emph{expansion} of $H$ we refer to the subgraphs $H_1, H_2$ and sometimes to $G$.
-In case that $H_1=H$ or $H_2=H$ we say that the expansion is \emph{peripheral}.
-A peripheral expansion is \emph{proper} if $H_1\neq H_2$.
-If $G$ and $H$ are OMs, then we say that $H_1,H_2$ is an \emph{OM-expansion}, also called \emph{single-element extension} in OM theory.
+If $G$ and $H$ are OMs, then we say that $H_1,H_2$ is an \emph{OM-expansion}, also called \emph{single-element extension} in OM theory (we define OM-expansion in terms of covectors as well, see below).
 More generally, if $H$ is an antipodal partial cube, then an expansion $H_1, H_2$ of $H$ is \emph{antipodal} if the expanded graph $G$ is again antipodal.
 It is well-known, see e.g~\cite{Kna-17,Pol-19}, that $G$ is antipodal if and only if $H_1=-H_2$.
 Clearly, a OM-expansion is antipodal.
-An OM-expansion $H_1, H_2$ is \emph{in general position} if the expansion is properly peripheral on all maximal proper antipodal subgraphs, i.e.~each maximal proper antipodal subgraph is either completely in $H_1$ or completely in $H_2$ but not in $H_1\cap H_2$.
+An OM-expansion $H_1, H_2$ is \emph{in general position} if each maximal proper antipodal subgraph is either completely in $H_1$ or completely in $H_2$ but not in $H_1\cap H_2$.
+We reestablish the definition of the general position in terms of covectors below.
 Expansions in general position are central to the notion of Mandel OMs as well as to the definition of corners in COMs, i.e., in both Section~\ref{sec:mandel} and Section~\ref{sec:corners}.
 It is well-known, that every OM admits an expansion and indeed even an expansion in general position, see~\cite[Lemma 1.7]{San-02} or~\cite[Proposition 7.2.2]{bjvestwhzi-93}.